Mohammed-Sattar/KAIV-Productivity-Suite/README.md

 ---

-### **9. Statistics and Analytics**
+### **9. Reminders**
-- Track your productivity trends over time.
+- Set personalized reminders for tasks, deadlines, and events.
-- Generate reports on focus time, distractions blocked, and task completion.
+- Integrates seamlessly with your calendar for scheduling.
-- Visualize your progress with intuitive charts and graphs.
+- **Recurring Reminders:** Daily, weekly, or monthly events.

 ---